laisee/client-python-fix/README.md

    CERTFILE_LOCATION='cert.crt'
    ```

-7. **Execute the client**
+8. **Execute the client**

    Execute sample client with Python at command line:
    ```sh
    python client.py
    ```
    Review client actions as it executes logon to server, adds a new order, cancels the order while awaiting response(s).

-A sleep action allows time to review new order on system via API or UI before it's cancelled.
+   A sleep action allows time to review the new order on system via API or UI before it's cancelled.